 Trustees review the level of reserves on an annual basis.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitment and the nature of reserves.
-Any reserves left over will provide a cushion to cover delays between spending and receipt of grants and to deal with unexpected emergencies.
+Any reserves left over will provide a cushion to cover delays between spending and receipt of grants; deal with unexpected emergencies; invest in premises upgrade and bridge a temporary funding gap whilst we strive to drive up pupil numbers in one school.